 From time to time, water service may be interrupted or water lines depressurized due to maintenance or emergency repairs.
 When this happens, Jackson County Water will place a boil advisory in effect for the affected area.
 Customers are notified by messages on the local radio and automated calling.
-For this reason, we ask that you contact our office to inform us of your correct contact information and update your contact information each time it changes.
-Customers will be advised to boil water that is to be used for consumption for two minutes at a full boil before using.
-This is a precautionary measure to safeguard our customers' public health and laboratory analysis ensures that the water quality and safety is confirmed before lifting the advisory.
+For this reason, we ask that you contact our office to inform us of your correct contact information and update your contact information each time it changes so that your contact information is as up-to-date as possible.
+Customers will be advised to boil water that is to be used for consumption for two minutes at a full boil before using and then allow it to cool.
+This is a precautionary measure to safeguard our customers' public health and laboratory analysis will ensure that the water quality and safety is confirmed before lifting the advisory.